hydro-project/hydroplane/_sources/settings.rst.txt

           key: SecretAccessKey

-Here's an example that configures process culling (see :ref:`the process culler documentation<process culler>` for more information on how to configure it):
+Here's an example that's using the same runtime and secret store as the Docker example above, but also configures process culling (see :ref:`the process culler documentation<process culler>` for more information on how to configure process culling):

 .. code-block:: yaml